 When it comes to saving the natural world, not all heroes wear capes.
 Across the planet there are some truly special people on a mission to create landscapes that enable coexistence between people and wildlife.
 These are some of our favourites:

-African herdsmen have coexisted with lions and other wildlife for hundreds of years; this situation is changing radically.
-Recently, increasing demands of a growing human population has led to elevated levels of lion killing.
-But through a winning combination of conflict mitigation, science and research and knowledge sharing, Lion Guardians are transforming lion-killers into lion protectors.
+Although African herdsmen have coexisted with lions and other wildlife for hundreds of years, the demands of a growing human population have recently led to elevated levels of lion killing.
+But through an innovative combination of conflict mitigation, science, and participatory conservation, Lion Guardians has helped reduce lion killing in their area by more than 90%.

 Space for Giants